daniel-frak/keycloak-user-migration/README.md

 If the plugin is configured to use the user id as the path parameter for the credential verification request, the `POST` request will be performed to `http://www.old-legacy-system.com/auth/12345678`, instead.

 As this is the correct password, the user will be logged in.
-In the background, his information will be migrated to Keycloak.
+After the first successful login, the federation link to the legacy system is severed and any interactions with the user will be done completely through Keycloak.

 ## Launching and configuring the example